-Overall, my focus remains the same as it has for over twenty years – on personal and social transformation.
+Overall, my focus remains the same as it has for over twenty five years – on personal and social transformation.
 It’s both ironic and only natural that exploring death and dying is an extension of the laughter and healing work Kate and I did together.
 To me, it’s all about learning to choose inner peace and joy, to shift our energy, and to accept “what is” while envisioning what’s possible.
 It’s about learning what it means to be fully alive, both in these human bodies and beyond them.

 I’m honored to share with you the practices, perspectives and resources that have most supported my well-being over the past number of years.
 And I’m excited to offer new insights I gain along the way.
 May they be of value to you and those you love.

-PS – Please comment on my blog posts so that we can be in conversation.
+PS – Please comment on my posts so that we can be in conversation.
 I’m interested in hearing your thoughts and experiences!